-Compliance Timelines for the 46th Amendment
+Compliance Timelines for the 48th Amendment

-The compliance timelines for the Standards based on the quantitative risk assessment for dermal sensitization that will be introduced in the 46th Amendment will be detailed in the Notification Letter.
-They will follow the revised implementation timeline that was detailed in IFRA Information Letter 870 (Revised implementation timeline for Amendments to the IFRA Code of Practice), which was issued on May 21, 2010.
+The compliance timelines for the Standards based on the quantitative risk assessment for dermal sensitization that will be introduced in the 48th Amendment is detailed in the Notification Letter.
+They follow the revised implementation timeline that was detailed in IFRA Information Letter 870 (Revised implementation timeline for Amendments to the IFRA Code of Practice), which was issued on May 21, 2010.
 In brief, the compliance timeline is as follows:

-Date for Standards for new creations:2 months after the date of the Notification LetterDate for Standards for existing creations:14 months after the date of the Notification Letter
+Date for Standards for new creations: 2 months after the date of the Notification Letter Date for Standards for existing creations: 14 months after the date of the Notification Letter